 Supporting weight loss: Mushrooms are low in calories and high in fiber, which can make them a helpful addition to a weight loss diet.

 Cancer prevention: Some studies have found that certain mushrooms may have anticancer properties and may help prevent the development of certain types of cancer.

 More research is needed to fully understand the potential health benefits of mushrooms.

 Anecdotally, mushroom blends including Cordyceps have been shown to help people improve performance in the gym and romantically.
 We would love input from our customers as to how mushrooms from an herbal medicine perspective have helped you.

 Psilocybin, a psychedelic compound found in certain mushrooms, is being studied as a potential treatment for post-traumatic stress disorder (PTSD).
 Psilocybin has been found to have positive effects on reducing symptoms of PTSD, such as reducing anxiety, depression, and improving mood.

 Several studies have shown that psilocybin-assisted therapy may be effective in treating PTSD.
 One study published in the Journal of Clinical Psychiatry found that a single dose of psilocybin significantly reduced symptoms of PTSD in patients with treatment-resistant PTSD.

-It’s also worth mentioning that the use of psychedelics should not be taken lightly and it should be done under the supervision of medical professionals in a controlled setting.
+Since we are in the business of helping people, we want to ensure that people know the use of psychedelics should not be taken lightly and it should be done under the supervision of medical professionals in a controlled setting.